Holonomy transformations for singular foliations: The linearized foliation near a leaf

 Both sides of eq. \eqref{eq:ver} are vertical (constant) vector fields on $NL$, and as we just showed that their action on fiberwise linear functions agree, we conclude that they are equal. \end{proof}

-From Lemma \ref{lem:com} we obtain immediately: \begin{cor} The subset $\{Y_{lin}:Y \in \cF\}$ of $\chi_{lin}(NL)$ agrees with the image of $\nabla^{L,\perp} \colon \cF/I_L\cF \to CDO(NL)$, under the identification \eqref{eq:cdolin}. \end{cor}
+From Lemma \ref{lem:com} we obtain immediately: \begin{cor} The subset $\{Y_{lin}:Y \in \cF\}$ of $\vX_{lin}(NL)$ agrees with the image of $\nabla^{L,\perp} \colon \cF/I_L\cF \to CDO(NL)$, under the identification \eqref{eq:cdolin}. \end{cor}

-Given an action of a Lie groupoid $G\rightrightarrows M$ on a map $\pi\colon N\to M$, the \emph{induced foliation} on $N$ is the one generated (as a $C^{\infty}(N)$-module) by the image of the corresponding infinitesimal action $\Gamma(A)\to \chi(N)$, where $A$ is the Lie algebroid of $G$.
+Given an action of a Lie groupoid $G\rightrightarrows M$ on a map $\pi\colon N\to M$, the \emph{induced foliation} on $N$ is the one generated (as a $C^{\infty}(N)$-module) by the image of the corresponding infinitesimal action $\Gamma(A)\to \vX(N)$, where $A$ is the Lie algebroid of $G$.

-\begin{cor} Let $(M,\cF)$ be a singular foliation and $L$ an embedded leaf whose essential isotropy is discrete.
+\begin{cor} Let $(M,\cF)$ be a singular foliation and $L$ an embedded leaf.
 Then the linearized foliation $\cF_{lin}$ is the foliation induced by the Lie groupoid action $\Psi_L$ of $H_L$ on $NL$ (see Cor. \ref{cor:psiL}). \end{cor} \begin{proof} By Prop. \ref{transvrep} the above Lie groupoid action differentiates to the Lie algebroid action of $A_L$ on $NL$ which, under the identification \eqref{eq:cdolin}, is given by $\nabla^{L,\perp}$.
 Now use Cor. \ref{cor:agree}. \end{proof}